 Another day trip brings us to the “secret hot springs”, only known by the locals and surrounded by forests and a wild and very cold river.
 There is a small campground and the steep stairs will lead you to different tiny waterbassins along the river.
 A very relaxing area to spend the day.
 The dog also loves the hot springs!
 Next time we will bring a tent!

-A highlight is our visit to Kaslo, a quaint little village with an impressive history.
+A highlight is our visit to Kaslo, a quaint and scenic little village with an impressive history.
 The Kootenay area was first discovered by indigenous nomads.
 There were two nations; Ktunaxa (Kutenai) and the Sinixt (Lakes).
 They lived from fishing and the abundance of wild fruits.
 Later, after settlers built the first log cabins, Kaslo became a sawmill site.
 After, the mining started and the Kaslo railway became important for transporting silver ore.
 Once mining was stopped, fruit farming and logging became the sources of income for the inhabitants of Kaslo.
 Nowadays, Kaslo is also a popular summer and winter tourist destination.
 Although it was struck by two huge disasters in 1894, a big fire and devastating floods, the people of Kaslo rebuilt their home town again and again.
 Since knowing its history, I even more appreciate the beauty of this historical village.

 There are many great stores in Kaslo, where you can buy all kinds of meat, cheeses, wines and bread.
 The small fish and chips kiosk is famous and we grab some lunch to take to the park.